Spectrum of large random reversible Markov chains: Heavy-tailed weights on the complete graph: Introduction

-To understand the limiting behavior of the spectrum of $K$ in the heavy tailed case it is important to consider first the symmetric i.i.d.\ matrix corresponding to the un-normalized weights $U_{i,j}$.
+To understand the limiting behavior of the spectrum of $K$ in the heavy-tailed case it is important to consider first the symmetric i.i.d. matrix corresponding to the un-normalized weights $U_{i,j}$.
 More generally, we introduce the random $n\times n$ symmetric matrix $X$ defined by

-where $(X_\ij)_{1\leq i\leq j\leq n}$ are i.i.d.\ such that $U_\ij:=|X_\ij|$ has law in $\mathds{H}_\alpha$ with $\alpha\in(0,2)$, and
+where $(X_{i,j})_{1\leq i\leq j\leq n}$ are i.i.d. such that $U_{i,j}:=|X_{i,j}|$ has law in $\mathbb{H}_\alpha$ with $\alpha\in(0,2)$, and